microsoft/CCF/doc/generated/config.rst

 ``jwt``
 -------

+This section includes configuration for JWT issuers automatic refresh.

 - ``key_refresh_interval``: Interval at which JWT keys for issuers registered with auto-refresh are automatically refreshed.
 Default: ``"30min"``.

 ``output_files``
 ----------------

+This section includes configuration for additional files output by the node.

 - ``node_certificate_file``: Path to self-signed node certificate output by node on startup.
 Default: ``"nodecert.pem"``.